Blog

 5 Reasons to Spay or Neuter Your Pets

-1. Prevents Certain Types of Cancers
+1. Prevents Certain Types of Cancers:

-Spaying a female pet eliminates the risk of ovarian and uterine cancer and if done at an appropriate age, significantly reduces the risk of mammary cancer.
-Neutering a male pet eliminates the risk of testicular cancer.
+• Spaying a female pet at an appropriate age significantly reduces the risk of mammary cancer.

-2. Reduces the Risk of Contagious Diseases and Injury
+2. Reduces the Risk of Contagious Diseases and Injury:

-In addition, spayed and neutered pets are far less likely to roam and get into trouble, reducing their chances of fight wounds and motor vehicle accidents.
+• These pets are far less likely to roam and get into trouble, reducing their chances of fight wounds and motor vehicle accidents.

-Animal shelters are overly burdened with sheltering, feeding, and caring for unwanted dogs and cats.
-Spaying and neutering your pet means that they will not be inadvertently contributing to the overpopulation problems facing these facilities.
+3. Minimizes the Burden on Animal Shelters: Animal shelters are overly burdened with sheltering, feeding, and caring for unwanted dogs and cats.
+Spaying and neutering prevents pets from inadvertently contributing to the overpopulation problems facing these facilities.

-By reducing the number of unplanned puppies and kittens that are born, you’ll also be increasing the chances that pets living in animal shelters are adopted into forever homes.
+4. Saves Lives by Helping Animals in Shelters Find Homes: By reducing the number of unplanned puppies and kittens that are born, you increase the chances that pets living in animal shelters will be adopted into forever homes.

 • Wandering or roaming